Robert42/codebiber/README.md

 This work is provided on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND.

-It is experimental and has an experimental API, behavior and implementation.
+It is an experimental library and has an experimental API, behavior and implementation and no longterm plans.
 Use at own risk.